Semiparametric Single-Index Estimation for Average Treatment Effects: Monte Carlo Studies

 \begin{proposition} Let Assumptions 2--4 hold.
 Then, as $N \rightarrow \infty$,

 (a) $\hat{\sigma}^2_{\omega} = \sigma_{\omega}^2 + o_{P}(1)$; and (b) $\hat{\sigma}^{2} = \sigma^2 + o_{P}(1)$.

 \end{proposition}

-\section{Monte Carlo studies}
+\section{Monte Carlo Studies}

-We conduct an extensive simulation study for the finite sample properties of our semiparametric estimator proposed in \Cref{subsec:ate} for the average treatment effect.
-We repeat each experiment 10,000 times with sample size $N$ = 400, 800, or 1600 and set the truncation parameter $k$ equal to $\lfloor N^{1 / 5}\rfloor$.\footnote{Our simulation results are valid and robust to a range of truncation parameters, as demonstrated in Appendix D.}
+In this section, we conducted comprehensive Monte Carlo simulations to evaluate our semiparametric estimator proposed in \Cref{subsec:ps} for the propensity score function and semiparametric estimator proposed in \Cref{subsec:ate} for the average treatment effect.
+We repeat each experiment 10,000 times with sample size $N$ = 400, 800, or 1600 and set the truncation parameter $k$ equal to $\lfloor N^{1 / 5}\rfloor$.\footnote{We provide an algorithm for calculating truncation parameter and our simulation results are valid and robust to a range of truncation parameters, as demonstrated in Appendix D.4.}